helium/HIP/00xx-minimum-onboarding-fee.md

 ## Deployment Impact

-The migration to Solana requires every Hotspot to be onboarded to every subDAO individually as HIP51 intended.
+The migration to Solana requires every Hotspot to be onboarded to every subDAO individually, as HIP51 intended.
 Existing Hotspots for which no onboarding fee has been burnt to a specific subDAO will have to rectify this to continue earning rewards for a subDAO.